Nasdanika/core/flow/model/doc/service-provider.md

-Base class for package elements which an provide services - activities and flows which can be referenced from other activities and flows.
+Base class for package elements which can provide services - [activities](Activity.html) and [flows](Flow.html), which can be referenced from other activities and flows.

 For example, an infrastructure team participant may provide a service "Create a cloud environment".
 This service can be either called or referenced using [Service](Service.html) from application development flows.
 E.g. "Create a DEV cloud environment", "Create a PROD cloud environment".